kubernetes/website/docs/tutorials/object-management-kubectl/object-management.md

 The user provides an operation (create, replace, delete), one or more files, and flags to the `kubectl` command.

-This technique requires a deep understanding of the Kubernetes object definitions.
+This technique requires understanding the Kubernetes object definitions to create and update them.

 **Note:** While this technique defines the object itself through a declarative configuration file, the operations are imperative: create, replace, delete.

+**Warning:** The imperative `replace` command replaces the existing spec with the newly provided one, dropping all changes to the object missing from the configuration file.
+This approach should not be used with resource types whose specs are updated independently of the configuration file.
+LoadBalanced Services for example have their `externalIPs` spec field updated independently from the configuration by the cluster.

 ### Examples